blitzytest02/blitzy-20250603112937552/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 This feature request template is designed to ensure all proposed enhancements:
-1. Align with Node.js v22.16.0 LTS and Express.js v5.1.0 requirements
+1. Align with Python 3.12+ and Flask v3.1.1 requirements
 2. Support educational objectives and learning progression
 3. Maintain compatibility with the tutorial's simplicity and focus
-4. Include comprehensive implementation and testing considerations
+4. Include comprehensive implementation and testing considerations with pytest
 5. Facilitate community evaluation and constructive feedback
+6. Demonstrate Python ecosystem best practices and Flask patterns
+7. Include proper virtual environment and dependency management
+8. Support modern Python development workflows and tooling

 For questions about this template or the evaluation process, please refer to:
 - Contributing Guidelines: ../../CONTRIBUTING.md